manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 - Then you have to complete your installation with WSL 2 for kernell update in: https://learn.microsoft.com/ca-es/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
 - Stablish WSL2 as default by opening a powershell and typing: wsl --set-default-version 2
 - restart your computer

+b) Xming X server for Windows, an X11 display server that will allow you to visualize, in particular the RViZ robot visualization and tools and the Gazebo simulation of the robot. (https://sourceforge.net/projects/xming/)

+c) Visual Studio Code

 ### **1.1 ROS1 Images**